CityOfPhiladelphia/phila-ui/docs/content/en/components/AppHeader.md

 }
 ```

 <alert>The image width and height are not enforced.
-Use the width image attribute or css styles to set it.
-Setting a width will add the following style rules <code>
+Use the image attributes width/height, or css styles to set it.</alert>
-    height: auto;
-    max-width: 100%;
-    </code></alert>

 The `branding-link` accepts an object of `<a>` attributes.